-The principal committee at which the Bank's capital is scrutinised and managed is the ALCo.
-Both the Exco and the ERC review high level capital metrics, together with more details if there are any matters of concern.
-The Board and the BRC also receive high level metrics and commentary on capital adequacy risk.
+The principal committee at which the Bank's current and forecast capital position is scrutinised and managed is the ALCO.
+Both the ExCo and the ERC review high level capital metrics, together with more focus on risks to the projected position over the short to medium term horizon.
+The Board and the BRC also receive high level metrics, projections and commentary on current and forecast capital adequacy risk.